alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

     mentioning separately).

-### 💬 Journal club and other seminars {#journal-club-and-other-seminars}
+### 💬 Journal clubs / seminars {#journal-clubs-seminars}

--   Usually there seem to be efforts to read and share relevant papers in the community.
+-   Quite often there are efforts to read and share relevant papers in the "local" community.
 I know at least one relatively large lab that systematically keeps track of many relevant journals and present "fresh" papers during a regular (internal) event.
 -   There are also studies-focused reading clubs (aimed to learn how to write